 The tactics involved in creating this strategy can vary depending on the needs of each community.
 Similar to other marketing needs, various channels of paid, earned, organic, and owned media work together to create your strategy and are most effective when used in conjunction with the others.

 A necessary building block of this strategy is understanding your current online presence.
 This is done by monitoring online reviews, social media websites, and third-party review sites like A Place for Mom.
-ORM platforms make it easy to monitor and respond to your audience all in one convenient place.
+An easy way to monitor and respond to reviews is with ORM platforms.
+In short, ORM platforms make it easy to review and respond to your audience all in one convenient place.

 Tactics such as blogs, search engine optimization (SEO), and public relations also contribute to an effective ORM strategy.
 These tactics provide ways to proactively influence your online presence through organic content, backlinks, and specific industry-related keywords.